-Microsoft exec Jared Bridegan’s ex-wife makes surprising legal move - latest updates
+Microsoft exec Jared Bridegan’s widow reveals last time she saw him alive – latest

 Mr Fernandez reportedly purchased the rental property in 2017 and solid it in October 2022, according to investigators.
 Mr Tenon appears to have rented directly from Mr Fernandez.

-The landlord himself was arrested on 16 March on charges of first-degree murder, conspiracy to commit murder, solicitation to commit a capital felony and child abuse.
+The landlord himself was arrested on16 March on charges of first-degree murder, conspiracy to commit murder, solicitation to commit a capital felony and child abuse.
 Prosecutors are seeking the death penalty against him l– alleging he committed the crime for “pecuniary gain” and in a “cold calculated and premeditated manner without any pretense of moral or legal justification.”

 The decision to pursue the death penalty in the case came just days after Florida Governor Ron DeSantis signed a new law requiring that only eight out 12 jurors need to agree on the death sentence.
 It replaces a law which needed a unanimous vote for the death penalty.